-The court also addressed the claimants' argument that the \$52.5 million of the settlement that they allocated to attorney fees should constitute covered Loss.
-The court observed that the underlying settlement agreement did not specifically allocate any portion of the policyholder's payment to attorney fees.
-In addition, the court reasoned that under Louisiana law, an award of attorney fees is punitive in nature, and therefore not within the policy's definition of Loss.
+The court also addressed the claimants' argument that the \$52.5 million of the settlement that they allocated to attorneys' fees should constitute covered loss.
+The court observed that the underlying settlement agreement did not specifically allocate any portion of the policyholder's payment to attorneys' fees.
+In addition, the court reasoned that under Louisiana law, an award of attorneys' fees is punitive in nature, and therefore not within the policy's definition of loss.